larryisthere/alfred.workflow.chinastockquotation/README.md

 alfred.workflow.chinastockquotation
 ===================================

-Realtime China stock quotation, support all companies &amp; indexes of Shanghai exchange and Shenzhen exchange.
+This is a [Alfred](http://www.alfredapp.com/powerpack/)'s workflow(sorta plugin).
+This workflow is about China's stock quotation which supports realtime China stock quotation, including all companies &amp; indexes of Shanghai exchange and Shenzhen exchange.

 ###Usage: